inspired/cisco_ios/README.md

 ##### Removed features

-- SMART CALL HOME IS REMOVED ENTIRELY
+- SMART CALL HOME IS REMOVED ENTIRELY.
+If you require Inventory information, please get a NMS such as Cisco Prime Infrastructure.

 ##### Fixed issues